-6.35 One of the objectives of the RAP is to restore livelihood conditions of the PAPs at pre-project level; if not enhanced.
+6.35 One of the objectives of the RAP is to restore livelihood conditions of the PAPs at preproject level; if not enhanced.
 In other words; under the project; the main focus of restoration and enhancement of livelihood will be to ensure that the PAPs are able to "regain their previous living standards".
 The EM has adequate provisions to address the issues relating to loss of economic livelihood of the people due to project.
 The broad entitlement which will assists PAPs in income restoration includes:

-- (i) Additional ex-gratia @ Rs 15/Sqm for LA more than 1500 Sqm, - (ii) Rehabilitation assistance to landless, marginal and small farmers, - (iii) Transitional allowance to PAFs, - (iv) One time financial assistance to rural artisans, traders and self employed, - (v) Subsistence allowance to the affected BPL households, - (vi) Rehabilitation assistance (750 days of wage) to those losing livelihood, - (vii) Training assistance for income generation through NGOs and - (viii) Temporary employment in construction (if available for civil work and opted by the PAPs).
+- (i) Additional ex-gratia @ Rs 15/Sqm for LA more than 1500 Sqm acquisition area, - (ii) Rehabilitation assistance to landless, marginal and small farmers, - (iii) Transitional allowance to PAFs, - (iv) One time financial assistance to rural artisans, traders and self employed, - (v) Subsistence allowance to the affected BPL households, - (vi) Rehabilitation assistance (750 days of wage) to those losing livelihood, - (vii) Training assistance for income generation through NGOs and - (viii) Temporary employment in construction (if available for civil work and opted by the PAPs).

-Other than provisions in EM, support available for Income Generation Scheme (IGS) includes training and dovetailing on-going government schemes.
+Other than provisions in EM, support available for Income Generation Scheme (IGS) includes initiatives to promote financial literacy for enabling gainful utilization of R&R benefits, skill training to the poor eligible and interested youth from the affected families to enhance their employability and technical support to those ready to undertake entrepreneurial activities utilizing their LA & R&R benefits.
 One of the key challenges of implementation to facilitating NGOs is to motivate PAPs in capitalizing these Income Restoration activities.
 For this purpose, the CPM office along with facilitating NGOs will help PAPs on opting and making feasible income generation activities for rehabilitation.
 This will require undertaking detailed market feasibility study to choose the most viable and promising income restoration programs for PAFs.